AdyStudios/Kozsegi_Krajcar/README.md

 Docs soon

-* //TODO: Tags or Flags
+* TODO: Tags or Flags
-* //TODO: use language variables
+* TODO: use language variables
-* //TODO: undo
+* TODO: undo
-* //TODO: if 1. arg is '_' then use last user
+* TODO: if 1. arg is '_' then use last user
-* //TODO: Checkmate everyone
+* TODO: Checkmate everyone

 ## Arthours
 👤 **AdyEndre (AdyStudios)**